 Most people know Switzerland is a great place to visit.
-Amazing scenery; the world’s best chocolate; a short hop to some of the world’s most impor
+Amazing scenery; the world’s best chocolate; a short hop to some of the world’s mo

 One of the wealthiest and happiest places in the world to live and work.
 For nationals, but for immigrants too.
 Why are the Swiss happy?
 A high GDP, high life expectancy and freedom may have something to do with it.
 Or it might be due to the clean and beautiful surroundings that locals get to enjoy every day, even in the bigger cities.

 The public transport is great, people are polite to foreigners and each other, nature is everywhere and the Swiss actually get out there to enjoy it.
 Clean water comes straight from the ground and you can find little, public fountains to drink from everywhere.
 Most of the food is organic, fresh and local and there is a large variety of local cheese.

 Working in Switzerland, you generally enjoy four to five weeks of paid holiday a year and that is just one of the many benefits workers in the country benefit from.
 There is universal health care and for your daily dose of mental health and happiness: chocolate.
 People in Switzerland speak many languages.
 English and Swiss German of course, but depending on where you are Italian, French and German are also widely spoken.

 Switzerland Visas and Permits

 Short Term Visitors Visas

 Those with citizenship of the European Economic Area are able to travel freely to Switzerland.
 Others should check their requirements using the VisaHQ app to the right.